rxing-core/rxing/README.md

 * *v0.1.4* -> Dramatically improve performance for MultiFormatReader and for multiple barcode detection.

 ## Known Issues
-* Performance is low for GenericMultipleBarcodeReader.
+* Performance is slow for GenericMultipleBarcodeReader.
-* Datamatrix codes are sometimes not correctly decoded, especially when they are _actually_ pure barcodes.
-This appears to be an issue with zxing 3.5.1 as well.
+* ~~Datamatrix codes are sometimes not correctly decoded, especially when they are _actually_ pure barcodes.
+This appears to be an issue with zxing 3.5.1 as well.~~ This issue has been resolved with the porting of the ZXing-C++ datamatrix module in *v0.2.19*.

 ## ZXing Track
 Currently tracking zxing 3.5.1

 ## Copyright notes
-The original license remains with the zxing developers.
-The license for the ported components of the c++ port remain with the developers of that port, where applicable.
+The original license / copyright remains with the zxing developers.
+The license / copyright for the ported components of the c++ port remain with the developers of that port, where applicable.